-Three children killed in blast in east Libya's Benghazi: hospital official
+Blast in Libya's Benghazi kills three children: hospital official

 Benghazi has seen some of the heaviest fighting in Libya's conflict, which developed as rival factions battled for power and oil wealth following the revolution that toppled Muammar Gaddafi in 2011.

-Monday's powerful blast destroyed about 10 vehicles, scattering body parts of victims and shattering windows in nearby buildings.

-It came after the LNA drove its opponents late last week from the long-contested southern district of Guwarsha and claimed progress in its campaign to capture the besieged district of Ganfouda.
+The LNA drove its opponents late last week from the long-contested southern district of Guwarsha and claimed progress in its campaign to capture the besieged district of Ganfouda.

-(Reporting by Ayman al-Warfalli; Writing by Aidan Lewis; Editing by Robin Pomeroy and Toby Chopra)
+Reporting by Ayman al-Warfalli; Writing by Aidan Lewis; Editing by Toby Chopra and Alan Crosby